 4. Analyse the Negativity

-Analyse what your little one does and observes all day.
+Analyse what your little one does and observe all day.
 Get to the root of the negativity if required, and gently change his thoughts by communicating with him.
 Using the whisper technique usually works here.
-You can hold your little one close and whisper all the positive things about the stuff your child says no to.
+You can hold your little one close and whisper all the positive things about the stuff he says no to.
 Reiterating positives can help change a child’s negative thoughts.
 This technique can also be used to correct his behaviour.

 5. Ask, Don’t Tell

 Opposing inculcates a feeling of being in control.
 When your child opposes, ask him to do something instead of telling him.
-Requests also keep his independence intact and encourage him to be cooperative.
+When you ask your child something or give him options, he will exercise independence intact and encourage him to be cooperative.

 6. Mind What You Say

-Rephrasing your statements can also make a huge difference.
-They can get your toddler to cooperate and participate without opposing anything you ask him to do.
-For example, “let’s eat up the veggies and then the cookie monsters” instead of “you will not get any cookie if you don’t eat the vegetables”.
+The way you talk to your child can have an impact on his behaviour.
+If your child has been saying ‘no’ often, try giving them choices or using positive words when talking to him.
+Using positive words can get your toddler to cooperate and participate, and he won’t oppose anything you ask him to do.
+For example, “let’s eat the veggies and then the cookie monsters” instead of “you will not get any cookie if you don’t eat the vegetables”.

-Most parents can handle their toddlers saying “no” by using some of the useful tips given above.
-However, some toddlers develop behavioural issues, which parents need to control with a firmer approach.
+You can handle your toddler’s constant defiance by using some of the useful tips given above.
+But if these tips don’t work and your little one has started showing behavioural issues, you can be firm.
 Sometimes, it is okay to tell your toddler you are the parent, and you make the decision.

 If there’s no change in your child’s behaviour, you may consult a counsellor, who can help you with some more ideas to tackle the issue.
 The practitioner can also help diagnose any psychological or medical issues that are stressing your toddler out and giving rise to the behavioural issues.

-Getting your toddler to say “yes” might seem like a humungous task for some parents.
-We hope the information provided in this article helps you manage your munchkin’s opposing responses.
+Getting your toddler to say ‘yes’ might be overwhelming, but you’re the parent and you can do it.
+And we hope the information in this article helps you manage your munchkin’s behaviour.
 While you modify the way you approach your child, you must also practice patience and perseverance to bring about good results.
-Also, remember that your child doesn’t have to be a “yes” kid.
+Also, remember that your child doesn’t have to be a ‘yes’ kid.
 Hear him out, understand the emotion he is feeling and act accordingly.
-Respecting his “no” in certain situations will show him that his feelings are valid, and it will slowly but surely build self-respect.
+Respecting his ‘no’ in certain situations will show him that his feelings are valid, and it will slowly but surely build self-respect in him.